Monuments have no voice. They have us.

-“The economic crisis is driving more people to commit crimes,” he said, and his squad is being forced to widen its net of potential suspects.
+“The economic crisis is driving more people to commit crimes,” he said.

 Just last month, masked men with guns took dozens of items from the museum at ancient Olympia.
 There was also a theft of a painting from Greece’s National Gallery of Art.

 “But I swear to you,” he said, “both cases will be solved.”

 Jack Davis, director of the American School of Classical Studies in Athens, said Greece is a place where you can find an antiquity on every corner.

 When you walk through the agora, the ancient Greek market, you start to realize how hard it is to safeguard Greece’s antiquities.
 The agora is one of more than 1,000 officially listed archaeological sites spread out across all of mainland Greece and myriad islands.

 Davis said small-scale looting and black-market trading has always been a problem in Greece.
 But in recent years it’s gotten worse.

 “There are gangs operating throughout the Mediterranean, criminal gangs who systematically loot archaeological sites and smuggle finds outside the borders,” Davis said.